NeutroniumCore/Neutronium/Documentation/Content/Navigation.md

 The main difference between the two is that HTMLWindow exposes an **_INavigationBuilder_** interface and implements **_INavigationSolver_**.

 **_INavigationBuilder_** is meant to build the application routing by associating a viewmodel type to a specific HTML file.
 HTMLWindow exposes the public property INavigationBuilder NavigationBuilder.
-If the same ViewModel type can be displayed using diferent View you can use the Id string to discrimate the Views.
+If the same ViewModel type can be displayed using different View you can use the Id string to discriminate the Views.

 ```CSharp
 public interface INavigationBuilder